elilabetta/final-project/README.md

   Also those actions are handled within EMIT
   · Edit Tasks: Tasks can be edited to update details or correct mistakes.
   · Delete Tasks: Users can remove tasks that are no longer needed.
   · Mark as Completed: Users can mark tasks as completed, helping them keep track of their progress.
-To maintain simplicity and clarity (stick with KISS and DRY principles), a ternary operator combined with a CSS effect is used to indicate completion status, rather than employing a filter method.
+To maintain simplicity and clarity (stick with KISS and DRY principles), a vModelCheckbox combined with a CSS effect have been used used to indicate completion status, rather than employing a filter method.

+- ALERT FUNTIONS:
+  · To inform users about extra actions to take when registering as user for the first time (alert function has been used) and to inform users  if a requiered field is not completed correctly (requiered field added to HTML on cards' form).

 - RESPONSIVE DESIGN: